corvettelover66/7d2dModXmlXpathGenerator/publish/README.txt

 EASY:
 -Add a setting to change the search box threshold
++Add a copy (same as edit on mod trees) context menu to the game search trees.
+++Make sure the context menu is being reused for mod search trees.
+++Change splash screen popup to be yes or no
+++Add an auto move button to the main UI
+++Add the edit feature for any object, I.E. clicking on a passive effect will generate a passive effect for you with everything filled in
+++++disable on hover inside search box.
 MEDIUM:
 -Add a button to open xml files in an external program.
 -Change the way settings are displayed potentially so adding settings becomes easier.